Lamar Soccer Complex

-The Lamar Soccer Complex, built in 2009 on the campus of Lamar University, is a soccer facility located in Beaumont, Texas.
-It is the home stadium for the Division I (NCAA) Lamar Lady Cardinals soccer team.
+The Lamar Soccer Complex is a soccer-specific stadium located on the campus of Lamar University in Beaumont, Texas.
+The venue serves as home for the Division I (NCAA) Lamar Cardinals women's soccer team.
 The stadium has a permanent seating capacity of 500.
 Stadium features include covered benches for both the home and visiting teams, lighting, and a programmable fertilization and irrigation system.
 Construction of the stadium began on June 15, 2009.
 Construction cost of the soccer field and adjacent Lamar Soccer and Softball Complex building was $3,724,920.
 The stadium and supporting Lamar Soccer and Softball Complex building were part of a $29 million athletic construction project.

 The first match at the new stadium was a 2–1 loss against the New Mexico State Aggies on September 25, 2009.
 Official attendance for the opening game was 513.

 Post Season play

 The stadium served as the site of the 2014 and 2018 Southland Conference soccer tournaments.